 Globalization Partners provides employer of record services for customers that want to hire employees and run payroll without first establishing a branch office or subsidiary in Namibia.
 Your candidate is hired via Globalization Partners’ Namibia PEO in accordance with local labor laws and can be onboarded in days instead of the months it typically takes.
 The individual is assigned to work on your team, working on your company’s behalf exactly as if he or she were your employee to fulfill your in-country requirements.

-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Namibia while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our solution enables customers to run payroll in Namibia while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Namibia.

 Namibia is located in the Southwestern Africa, bordering the Atlantic Ocean.
 A large portion of the Namib Desert, thought to be the oldest desert in the world, is in Namibia, and features 1,000 foot high and 20 mile long sand dunes.

 When negotiating terms of an employment contract and offer letter with an employee in Namibia, it may be useful to keep the following in mind:

 Fixed term contracts are permitted.

 It is legally required to put a written employment contract in place in Namibia, in the local language, which spells out the terms of the employee’s compensation, benefits, and termination requirements.
 An offer letter and employment contract in Namibia should always state the salary and any compensation amounts in Namibian dollars rather than a foreign currency.

 In general, the work week should not exceed 45 hours, and overtime should not exceed 10 hours per week.

 - Good Friday